-Member of Deloitte Touche Tohmatsu Limited
+Member of Deloitte Asia Pacific Limited and the Deloitte Network

 Liability limited by a scheme approved under Professional Standards Legislation.

 Key Audit Matters

 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial report for the current period.
 These matters were addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.